LikithaCSuguna/linux-practice/README.md

 ├── 18.
 Concatenate an Array with Itself.sh
 ├── 19.
 Display an Element of an Array.sh
 ├── 20.
-Count the Number of Elements in an Array.sh ├── 21.
-Remove the First Capital Letter from Each Element.sh └── README.md
+Count the Number of Elements in an Array.sh └── README.md
 ```
 ## Solutions Included